Matt-Cummins/Youtube-Twitch-Discord-GPT4o-Sonnet3.5-Chatbot/README.md

 Audio Processing and Transcription;

 With imports like pyaudio, numpy, and whisper, the script hints at capabilities for audio processing and transcription, to transcribe spoken words into text for processing or responding to audio inputs.
-However, the detailed implementation or usage of these functionalities isn't yet fully implemented.
+However, the detailed implementation/usage of these functionalities isn't yet fully set up.

 Asynchronous Web Searches;